varun07777/Quiz-Component/README.md

 # Quiz-Component
-QUiz COmponent using Angular and Spring Boot
+Quiz Component using Angular and Spring Boot